Say No to Forced Shopping Stops

 Some China tour operators offering seemingly dirt-cheap tours say their tours are subsidized by the Chinese government and therefore they are obligated to take the tourists to the government-owned stores.
 This is a fraudulent claim, a cynical scheme to exploit the ignorance and credulity of consumers who can’t live without bargains.
 Anyone in their right mind should wonder why the Chinese government is interested in subsidizing trips by overseas tourists when the country already holds the highest foreign exchange reserve in the world!
 It’s just ludicrous to even consider that the Chinese government would have time to fleece tourists when it is so busy overseeing the world’s second largest economy.
-If China privatized all those factories decades ago, there’s simply no reason for them to hang on to tourist stores.
+China privatized most of its state-owned businesses including factories and department stores decades ago; there’s simply no reason for them to hang on to tourist stores.

 One More Lie about Shopping Stops